ankitk2109/Projects/Building Fairer Algorithm-Algorithm Bias/README.md

 Using Random Sampling to deal with Imbalance dataset.

-**FP rates of each Algorithms:** kNN : 0.0888
+**FP rates of each Algorithms:**
+1. kNN : 0.0888

-Decision Tree: 0.0333
+2. Decision Tree: 0.0333

-Gaussian Naive Bayes: 0.0777
+3. Gaussian Naive Bayes: 0.0777

-Logarithmic Regression: 0.0222
+4. Logarithmic Regression: 0.0222

-Random Oversampling: This method works with minority class.
+**Random Oversampling**: This method works with minority class.
 It replicates the observations from minority class to balance the data.
 It randomly oversampling the minority class.
 An advantage of using this method is that it leads to no information loss.

 After applying random oversampling the FP rates significantly decreases for each algorithm implying that algorithms are now less biased.The disadvantage of using this method is that, since oversampling simply adds replicated observations in original data set, it ends up adding multiple observations of several types, thus leading to overfitting.
 Although, the training accuracy of such data set will be high, but the accuracy on unseen data will be worse.